Livestock

 Out of stock

 German Gold Ram Mikrogeophagus ramirezi The Ram is a popular choice in the hobby for those who don't keep large aquariums but are interested in cichlids.
 Not only are they more peaceful than their larger relatives, but they are also remarkably social amongst other peaceful tank mates.
 They typically max out at the size of 3 inches and are best suited for a tank of at least 20 gallons.
 They don't do well in schooling quantities but will pair off with one other Ram.
 Plenty of open swimming space, hiding spaces amongst foliage, and hidden caves will keep these Rams feeling safe in their new home.
 Offering them a diet of quality flake food, pellet food, and brine shrimp will keep them at their healthiest.
 German Gold Ram Specifics The German Gold Ram is a peaceful fish that grows to 3 inches.
-They like their water temperature to be between 72-79oF, a pH of 5.0-7.0, and a dKH between 5-12
+They like their water temperature to be between 72-79oF, a pH of 5.0-7.0.

 Out of stock